puv/liveSubs/README.md

 # liveSubs

 A real-time subtitling and translation application with Bouyomi-Chan support, utilizing Google & DeepL translations.
+Uses electron to provide a Websocket server (optional)

 ## Recommended IDE Setup